Kibnet/PDFAnnotator/.qoder/repowiki/en/content/Core Services/PDF Service.md

 The PDF Service is a comprehensive PDF processing system built around three core libraries: Docnet for PDF rendering, PdfPig for text extraction, and PdfSharpCore for annotation generation.
 This service provides essential functionality for PDF manipulation within the PDFAnnotator application, enabling users to render PDF pages as bitmaps, extract text from specified regions, and generate annotated PDFs with customizable styling.

 The service architecture follows a modular design pattern, separating concerns between interface definition, implementation, and model definitions.
 It integrates seamlessly with the application's dependency injection container and provides robust error handling for various PDF processing scenarios.
+Recent enhancements include text direction handling for extracted text, improved caching mechanisms, and refined coordinate conversion processes.

 ## Architecture Overview